Manny-D/Awareness-Content/README.md

 ## Developing the Outline
 To effectively educate these users, a training outline was created addressing the following:

-- Understanding the risks associated with AWS S3 buckets.
+- Understanding the risks associated with S3 buckets.
 - Identifying and mitigating the risks of insecure S3 buckets.
 - Implementing best practices for securing S3 buckets.
 </br>